Skip to content

 • The notice will be published at the end of the latest issue and will appear on the table of contents (TOC).

-• A retraction must be signed by 1 of the following: the author, the author's legal counsel, the author's sponsoring institution, or the editor of the journal.
+• A retraction must be authored by one of the following: the author, the author's legal counsel, the author's sponsoring institution, the editorial office or the editor of the journal.

 Author name changes after publication